souffle-lang/souffle-lang.github.io/pages/docs/arguments.md

 ### Legacy Syntax

-The syntax of Souffle changed over time.
-Older code bases can be still used with modern versions of Souffle.
+The syntax of Soufflé changed over time.
+Older code bases can be still used with modern versions of Soufflé.
 In older versions of Soufflé we used the dollar symbol
 ```prolog
 .decl A(x:number)
 A($):-true.